ericholscher/ericholscher.com/site/blog/drafts/why-im-building-a-company-structure.rst

 The idea of a company structure and building something important and interesting came to me mostly from Steve Jobs.
 The canonical biography talks a lot about the *company* as a structure to build sustainable ideas beyond yourself.
-This was something I'd understood in a partial way, but this made the concept concrete, and shows the value of the company as an object other than myself.
+This was something I'd understood in a partial way, but made the concept concrete.

 Structure
 ---------